Santiago: Colonial Santiago

 In 1767, the corregidor Luis Manuel de Zañartu launched one of the most significant architectural projects of the colonial period, the Calicanto Bridge, connecting the city to La Chimba on the north side of the Mapocho River.
 He also began constructing embankments to prevent river overflows.
 Although the bridge was completed, its piers were frequently damaged by the river.
 In 1780, Governor Agustín de Jáuregui hired the Italian architect Joaquín Toesca, who designed several important buildings, including the cathedral's façade, the Palacio de La Moneda, the San Carlos Canal, and the completion of the embankments during the government of Ambrosio O'Higgins.
 These works were officially opened in 1798.
 The O'Higgins government also opened the road to Valparaíso in 1791, connecting the capital with the country's main port.

 The colonial La Cañada neighborhood in Santiago de Chile, in 1821, by Scharf and Schmidtmeyer.
 John Carter Brown Library.

 Scenes at a fair in Santiago de Chile, in 1821, by Scharf and Schmidtmeyer.
 John Carter Brown Library.

 The colonial Real Casa de la Moneda (now called Palacio de la Moneda) in 1824 (by Paroissien, Scharf and Rowney & Forster).
 John Carter Brown Library.

-[Colonial] Plaza o great Square of Santiago with different local costumes, in 1826, by John Miers.
+[Colonial] Plaza or great Square of Santiago with different local costumes, in 1826, by John Miers.
 British Library.

 [Colonial] Square in Downtown Santiago, in 1850, by the French-born Ernest Charton.

 Colonial Plaza de Armas de Santiago in 1854 by Claude Gay.
 In the foreground you can see the still intact Palace of the Real Audiencia of Chile, and in the background the unfinished Cathedral, both built by the Italian Joaquin Toesca.

-Colonial Plaza de Armas de Santiago in 1859 by Joseph Selleny aboard the Novara expedition, to the left, the (beginning to be modified) Palace of the Real Audiencia of Chile, and to the right, the colonial Portal de Sierra Bella.
+Colonial Plaza de Armas de Santiago in 1859 by Joseph Selleny aboard the Novara expedition.
+To the left, the (beginning to be modified) Palace of the Real Audiencia of Chile, and to the right, the colonial Portal de Sierra Bella.